HarLey021/Rating-Component/README.md

 ### What I learned

-Main thing I learned with this project are conditional rendering, which I used for sisplaying components at right time.
+Main thing I learned with this project are conditional rendering, which I used for displaying components at right time.

 ```js
 {